-Attributes can be displayed on the product page either within a product tab or along with other information such as price, availability and product code.
+Attributes can be displayed on the Product Page either within a Product Tab or along with other information such as Price, Availability and SKU.

-Each product can have multiple attributes assigned to it and each attribute can have a number of values associated with it.
-For instance, if a product has a black and red pattern on it you may want to assign the attribute of colour twice, one with the attribute of black and the other with red.
-Please note, that attributes with multiple values will not appear on the Product Page itself, it will only appear within the Refine block.
+Each product can have multiple Attributes assigned to it and each Attribute can have multiple values assigned to it, if needed.
+For instance, if a product has a black and red pattern on it you may want to assign the Attribute of 'Colour' twice, one with the Attribute of Black and the other with Red.
+Please be aware, Attributes with multiple values will not appear on the Product Page itself, it will only appear within the Refine block.

-Additions are displayed on the product page near to the price and add to basket button so the customer can choose to include this addition when they add the product to their basket.
+Additions are displayed on the Product Page, near to the Price and Add to Basket Button, so the customer can choose to include this addition when they add the product to their basket.
 They can be created as a Check Box, a Drop-Down List, a list of Radio Buttons, a Text Field (small or large), a File Upload Field and a Password Field.

-When an addition is created the values will always remain the same on each product it is assigned to.
-For instance, if you created an addition called Finish and it had the values of Primed and Painted with the Painted option adding £30 onto the product price, every time you added this to a number of products these values would remain the same on each product.
+When an Addition is created, the Values will always remain the same on each product it is assigned to.
+For instance, if you created an Addition called 'Finish' and it had the values of Primed and Painted, with the Painted choice adding £30 onto the product price, every time you added this Addition to a product these values would remain the same.

-Additions cannot have stock levels assigned to them, so if you need the stock level to be managed for each value then you will need to use Options.
+Additions cannot have stock levels assigned to them, so if you need the stock level to be managed for each value, you will need to use Options.

-Options and Variants go hand-in-hand, with Options being the different choices of a particular product such as colour and size of a t-shirt, and Variants being the combinations of these choices, such as blue/large, blue/medium, blue/small, red/large, red/medium, and red/small.
+Options and Variants go hand-in-hand, with Options being the different choices of a particular product, such as colour and size of a t-shirt, and Variants being the combinations of these choices, such as blue/large, blue/medium, blue/small, red/large, red/medium, and red/small.
 These can be used alongside Additions to create a much more complex product to give the customer flexibility of choice.

 When an option is created the values can be unique for every product the option is assigned to.
 For instance, if you created an option of Size, you could then assign this to one product with the values of small, medium and large, then assign the same option of Size to another product and have the values of 10, 12, 14 and 16.

-Options are recommended if you wish to control stock of the different values.
+Options are required if you wish to control stock of the different values.

-Each one of these variants can then have its own SKU, barcode, part number, selling, list and cost prices, weight, stock quantity, low stock value and can be set whether it is active, discontinued, has VAT included or is intangible, where it can then have its own file assigned to it.
+Each one of these Variants can then have its own SKU, Barcode, Part Number, Selling, List and Cost Prices, Weight, Stock Quantity, Low Stock Value, Location and can be set whether it is Active, Discontinued, has VAT included or is Intangible, where it can then have its own file assigned to it.
 If you're despatching to countries outside of the UK, each Variant can also have its own HS Code and Country assigned to it.
-Each variant can also have its own unique Image, set within the Images tab, in addition to the parent image and five alternative images.
+Each variant can also have its own unique Image, set within the Images tab, in addition to the main images.